Loghorn/learn-pr.it-IT/learn-pr/azure/manage-secrets-with-azure-key-vault/includes/5-access-secrets-from-web-app.md

                     var vaultUrl = $"https://{builtConfig["VaultName"]}.vault.azure.net/";

                     // Load all secrets from the vault into configuration.
 This will automatically
-                    // authenticate to the vault using a managed identity.
-If a managed identity
+                    // authenticate to the vault using MSI.
+If MSI is not available, it will
-                    // is not available, it will check if Visual Studio and/or the Azure CLI are
+                    // check if Visual Studio and/or the Azure CLI are installed locally and
-                    // installed locally and see if they are configured with credentials that can
-                    // access the vault.
+                    // see if they are configured with credentials that can access the vault. config.AddAzureKeyVault(vaultUrl);
-                    config.AddAzureKeyVault(vaultUrl);
                 })
                 .UseStartup<Startup>();